ABC Olympic broadcasts: Coverage of the 1972 Munich massacre

 McKay later won an Emmy Award for his coverage.
 He stated in a 2003 HBO documentary about his life and career that he was most proud of a telegram he received from Walter Cronkite the day after the massacre praising his work.

 Keith Jackson was also involved in ABC's coverage of the 1972 Summer Olympics and continued to contribute even when the attack by Palestinian terrorists transformed the coverage from that of a typical sporting event to a greater international and historical news event.
 In all, he covered a total of 10 Summer and Winter Olympic Games.
-Jackson covered swimming at the 1972 Summer Olympics and track and field at the 1976 Summer Games.
-He covered speed-skating during the 1980 Winter Olympics featuring Eric Heiden.
+Jackson covered swimming at the 1972 Summer Olympics in Munich and track and field at the 1976 Summer Games in Montreal.
+He covered speed-skating during the 1980 Winter Olympics in Lake Placid featuring Eric Heiden.
 He was offered the position of play-by-play for hockey, but turned it down (the position ultimately went to Al Michaels).
-Jackson called speed skating and ski jumping at the 1984 Winter Olympics.
-He covered basketball in 1984.
+Jackson called speed skating and ski jumping at the 1984 Winter Olympics in Sarajevo, and covered basketball for the 1984 Summer Olympics in Los Angeles.
 He was the weekend afternoon host for ABC's final Olympics in 1988 from Calgary.